JulianKemmerer/PipelineC/docs/pypeline_guide.md

   interval == `.latency`.
 - Construct `AUTO_FSM(...)` once, eagerly, at module or factory level and capture it by closure — same rule and same reason as `AUTO_PIPELINE`.
-- Dynamic hardware array indices are not supported in the pure function.
-An operation that consumes a complete array value cannot be shared because its operand multiplexer would require an unsupported array-of-arrays shape.
+- Dynamic hardware array indices are not supported in the pure function ([#347](https://github.com/JulianKemmerer/PipelineC/discussions/347)).
+An operation that consumes a complete array value cannot be shared: its operand multiplexer currently builds the wrong array shape ([#359](https://github.com/JulianKemmerer/PipelineC/issues/359)).

 **Write the caller to react to `valid`, not to count cycles.** Before an implemented schedule is supplied, `.latency` is 0 and the call is a combinational passthrough.